 I saw a neat Halloween pumpkin decor that featured a spiderweb hanging from a side cut pumpkin.
 I wish I had written down where I saw it because it inspired this next Halloween pumpkin craft I created.
-This mini pumpkin luminary features a fall tree digital stamp set I also created that you can use as well.
-This project is relatively easy to make and requires very few supplies.
+This mini pumpkin luminary features a fall tree digital art set I also created that you can use to make your own project.
+This pumpkin craft project is relatively easy to make and requires very few supplies.
 If you don’t have items on the list below, read through the instructions before heading to the store, you might have something similar or another supply that would make a good replacement materials.

 Here’s how to make your own little pumpkin luminary:

 - Wax paper

 - Eyelets and eyelet punch (I use a crop-a-dile)

 - Back craft wire